iamkirankumaryadav/Library/AI/Natural Language Processing.md

 ### Bag of Words
 - **Polarity** : Positive ( +1 ), Negative ( -1 ) or Neutral ( 0 )

+### Word2vec
+- **word2vec** Algorithm uses a Neural Network Model to Learn **Word Associations** from a Large Corpus of Text
+- Once trained, can Detect Synonymous Words or Suggest Additional Words for a Partial Sentence ( Autocomplete | Predict Next Words )